Willy Wonka (musical): Alternate versions

 As with many MTI licensed shows, shortened versions of the show are available to license for performing with or for younger age groups.

 The "Theatre for Young Audiences" version is a one-act version intended for a smaller cast of adults to perform for younger audiences.
 It was made at the request of the Kennedy Center and premiered there in 2004.
-It has been described as a shorter "bite-sized" version of the story.
+It has been described as a shorter, "bite-sized" version of the story.

-The "Junior" version is also one act, and runs approximately 60 minutes in performance.
-It was made with a different set of assumptions about the cast and resources directors would have at their disposal compared to the young audiences version.
-Since school productions might use entire classes but have few financial resources, the Junior version was created for the needs of "an ever-expandable and scalable show" that might have a budget that is "the equivalent of what a Broadway show would spend on the lead actor's shoes".
-The "Kids" version is similar to the Junior version, but is only 30 minutes in length, and aimed at very young performers, such as an elementary school.
+The "Junior" version is also one act and runs approximately 60 minutes in performance.
+It was made with a different set of assumptions about the cast and resources directors would have at their disposal compared to the young audience version.
+Since school productions might use entire classes but have few financial resources, the "Junior" version was created for the needs of "an ever expandable and scalable show" that might have a budget that is "the equivalent of what a Broadway show would spend on the lead actor's shoes".
+The "Kids" version is similar to the Junior version, but is only 30 minutes long, and aimed at very young performers.